-The ASBMB Honor Society, ΧΩΛ, recognizes exceptional undergraduate juniors and seniors pursuing degrees in the molecular life sciences at colleges or universities with ASBMB Student Chapters.
+The ASBMB Honor Society, ΧΩΛ, is a prestigious distinction given to exceptional undergraduate juniors and seniors pursuing degrees in the molecular life sciences at colleges or universities with ASBMB Student Chapters.
 Students are recognized for their scholarly achievement, research accomplishments and outreach activities.

 Individuals from historically underrepresented groups are encouraged to apply.

 After a student is elected into ΧΩΛ, a photo and short biography will be published on the ASBMB website.
 The student also will be recognized during the ASBMB William C. Rose Award for Exemplary Contributions to Education lecture at the ASBMB annual meeting and will be featured in ASBMB Today.
 All Honor Society inductees will receive an official certificate, ΧΩΛ lapel pin and graduation cord.

 - Be active members of the ASBMB Student Chapters.

 - Be juniors or seniors with a minimum GPA of 3.0 on a 4.0 scale.